Tuesday, January 31, 2012

 Inspiration comes from just about anything.
 Music is one of the most crucial points of inspiration for scene work.
 Some characters are developed by borrowing the likeness of a friend and then altering him/her into a character.
 Though some characters, such as Elsabethe, are complete fabrication.
 When writing The Crystal Needle I was first inspired by my Embroiderers Guild.
 They held a stitching convention that had a theme of 'stitching magic'.
 It made me consider the idea of writing a fantasy novel that involved stitching.
 While writing the book I listened to a lot of Copland and Gershwin.
 The moods and story within the music seemed to highlight the thoughts and moments of the book.
 Andante con Moto-Adagio by Gershwin set a dismal mood for moments of the book, while Appalachian Spring by Copland seemed to make me think of the moments of history in the book.
 I can honestly say that even Miley Cyrus inspired a part, when I wanted to put myself in the mindset of a girl in love I used Dream from the Hannah Montana Movie Soundtrack.

 Last: I draw my characters.
 Well not all of them.
 But, I love to draw with a pencil.
 At times I have come up with a person that I want to write about.
-The picture gives him life and helps me know a little more about him for the story.
+The picture gives him life and helps me know a little more about him for the story.2.Are you an organized writer?
+Do you do things like take notes and make lists of characters?
+Or do you free write and work it out as you go?

 All of the above.
 I take notes, I free write, I brainstorm.
 Often I come up with the idea for the story, as long as I have an ending in mind, and just start writing.
 Then, after heading into the story, I keep a blank paper book with me that I scribble down notes in whenever a thought crosses my mind.
 Usually when I am traveling long distances I will have a really good thought for a particular scene and I will grab the book and jot it down.
 I also like an organic story.
 I know where the characters are, and I know where I want them to be in the end, but how they get there is undecided until it happens.
 I know the world they are in and put myself there to see what they are doing.

 3.What is your normal writing day like?
-Do you write when you are inspired or do you have a schedule
+Do you write when you are inspired or do you have a schedule?

 I do not normally have a daily schedule, though I tend to write late in the evening for about an hour.
 Yet, when I have a thought that I really want to get down and I am free to write, I will sit and write.
 Of course writing isn’t necessarily putting pen to paper or fingers to keyboard.
 Sitting on your bed and thinking is writing.
 Pacing around is writing.
 Sitting for 12 hours in the backseat of a car is writing.
 So long as you are focused on the story and ideas, you are writing.
 I try to not let it build up too much before I do put finger to keyboard, or I might miss something. ( Or a nasty explosion ensues)